 You can help your search for a new home by doing some online and off-line research:

-• Stay in a hotel and walk around the area day and night
+• Stay in a hotel and walk around the area during the day and at night

 • Speak to locals and people who live or work in the area